Golding Bird: Arsenic poisoning

 In 1837 Bird took part in an investigation of the dangers posed by the arsenic content of cheap candles.
 These were stearin candles with white arsenic added, which made them burn more brightly than ordinary candles.
 The combination of cheapness and brightness made them popular.
 The investigation was conducted by the Westminster Medical Society, a student society of Westminster Hospital, and was led by John Snow, later to become famous for his public health investigations.
 Snow had previously investigated arsenic poisoning when he and several fellow students were taken badly ill after he introduced a new process for preserving cadavers at the suggestion of lecturer Hunter Lane.
 The new process involved injecting arsenic into the blood vessels of the corpse.
 Snow found that the arsenic became airborne as a result of chemical reactions with the decomposing corpse, and this was how it was ingested.
 Bird's part in the candle investigation was to analyse the arsenic content of the candles, which he found to have recently been greatly increased by the manufacturers.
 Bird also confirmed by experiment that the arsenic became airborne when the candles were burnt.
 The investigators exposed various species of animal and bird to the candles in controlled conditions.
 The animals all survived, but the birds died.
 Bird investigated the bird deaths and analysed the bodies, finding small amounts of arsenic.
 No arsenic was found on the feathers, however, indicating that poisoning was not caused by breathing airborne arsenic, since arsenic in the air would be expected to adhere to the feathers.
-However, Bird found that large amounts of arsenic were in the birds' drinking water, indicating that this was the route taken by the poison.
+Bird found that large amounts of arsenic were in the birds' drinking water, indicating that this was the route taken by the poison.